bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/The-Empire.md

 ## People
 ### Sunsworn
 * The group worshipping the God King lineage of the sunsworn.
+* NE Continent

 ### Lunarmarred
 * The group worshipping the God King lineage of the Lunarmarred.
+* Center West

+### Bloody
+* South West

+### Earthbound
+* West

+### The Beyond
+* The precursors to the precursors, created or were the originators of the other groups (specifically, sunsworn and lunarmarred).
+* Reffered to as "The Dead Gods" in a piece of "Earthbound Text".

 ## Locations